filakhtov/gentoo-use-docs/net-fs/samba.md

 This flag should only be enabled if there is a need to join an AD domain.

+### ceph
+Pass the `--enable-cephfs` option to the WAF configure script.
+Build and install the `vfs_ceph` VFS (Virtual File System) module to utilize features provided by the CephFS.
+Enable support for the `vfs objects` configuration option.

+This flag should only be enabled if there is a need to expose shares that are located on CephFS volumes.

 ### client
 Pull in the [net-fs/cifs-utils](../net-fs/cifs-utils.md) package as a dependency (and ensure that `ads` flag is enabled if necessary).
 CIFS utils provide an ability to access Windows or Samba file shares over an SMB (Server Message Block) protocol.